 The database population phase of AMET must be performed for each new project.
 As discussed in Section 1.2, the project is the organizing structure that we use to group a particular model simulation with the scripts and data used to populate the amet tables.
-If you go to the database populate directory by typing you will see three project directories, in addition to the setup directories described earlier.
-The projects are: (a) a MET example for the WRF model (wrfExample), (b) a MET example for the MM5 model (mm5Example), and (c) an AQ example for the CMAQ model (aqExample).
-In the following subsections, we describe how to run each project.
+If you go to the database populate directory by typing you will see four project directories, in addition to the setup directories described earlier.
+The projects are

 '''

-$ cd $AMETBASE/scripts db
+$ cd $AMETBASE/scripts_db

 '''